Reading Time: 5 minutes

 • Nail down the best time to call.
 They will appreciate your thoughtful approach to navigating their schedule.

 • Extend an irresistible offer.
-Even if the offer is available for a limited time only, getting them in the door is huge.
+Even if the offer is available for a limited time only, getting them in the door is a considerable advantage.

-The best way to prevent deals from failing due to budget is to properly position the value your products or services offer.
+The best way to prevent deals from failing due to budget is to position the value your products or services offer properly.
 Make your reasoning so compelling that it opens your prospect’s mind to potentially exceeding the allotted budget.
 How do you do this?
-By making them see that the benefits they will get from your products or services will ultimately make them a great deal of money in the long run.
+By showing them that the benefits they will gain from your products or services will ultimately result in a significant amount of money in the long run.

 Learning from deals that fall through for budgetary reasons can give you a significant advantage in the long run.
 Sometimes it can even turn losses into wins by getting a crystal-clear understanding of the prospect’s needs and how you might be able to work within the confines of their budget.

 There is a telltale reason why 47% of top sales representatives ask for referrals.
 (6) It is one of the most effective ways to gain new customers because it eliminates the cold-calling aspect.
-Getting a referral from a trusted source automatically advances your company to the next step, making your chances of closing the deal that much better.
+Obtaining a referral from a trusted source automatically advances your company to the next step, significantly improving your chances of closing the deal.

 There is a caveat.
-You must still qualify referrals to make sure they stand a good chance of buying.
-This is critical not only for the sake of your own time, but also for the sake of your relationship with current customers.
+You must still qualify referrals to ensure they have a good chance of making a purchase.
+This is critical not only for the sake of your own time but also for the sake of your relationship with current customers.

-Employ these tactics to successfully ask for introductions and referrals:
+Employ these tactics to ask for introductions and referrals successfully:

 • Stress that you would really like your contact’s help.
 People enjoy helping others.

-• Ask for the referral after the customer has benefitted from your products or services.
+• Ask for the referral after the customer has benefited from your products or services.
 Receiving a compliment from them is a great indicator.

 • Give them a brief description of your ideal referral.
 This makes it easy for your contact to identify referrals.